-We use our toothbrush to clean our mouth but we often neglect cleaning our toothbrush.
+We use our toothbrushes to clean our mouth but we often neglect cleaning our toothbrushes.
 There are certain germs that latch on to these useful tools that are unwelcome by our bodies.
 Keep your toothbrush as fresh as it keeps your mouth.

 8. Used To Make A Tooth Whitening Paste

-The whiter your teeth, this brighter your smile and the more confident you feel.
+The whiter your teeth, the brighter your smile, and the more confident you feel.
 Tooth whiteners can be expensive and not 100% effective.
-However, there is a solution that is inexpensive, safe and effective.
+However, there is a solution that is inexpensive, safe, and effective.